ranguard/WorkWithMe/index.md

-# Mid Level Full Stack JavaScript Developer (Remote)
+# Mid Level Full Stack JavaScript Developer, with Front end experience (Remote)

 ## About us

-I'm looking for someone to work with.
 I recently joined a startup that I have known for several years.
 I want to take the startup from a great service, held together with google apps, manual data entry and sweat.
 To a company with the power to scale and the ability to offer an even better customer experience.

 [Air Agents](https://www.theairagents.com/)  are one of the worlds fastest growing management companies for hosts on Airbnb.
 As the first ever official Host management partner of Airbnb, they focus on providing exceptional hospitality to their guests.
 Thus leading to amazing reviews, better occupancy and in turn the best possible revenue for their clients.